 - Power Rakes: Power rakes are the next step up and by far the most common piece of equipment used.
 Power rakes are more like lawn mowers that have rotating rake-like tines that go deep into the turf and pull out the thatch.
 Before using a power rake, you will want to make sure that your lawn is healthy enough to recover.

 - Vertical Mowers: These are also known as verticutters as they have vertical blades that go deep into the soil and pull out the thatch.
 These are usually only used when thatch layers are extremely thick.
 Vertical mowers are ideal for lawns that are in need of renovation as you can adjust the blades depth and pull up most of the top layer of nutrient deprived soil as well.

 Dethatching is a job that no one looks forward to, but it is a necessary chore for a healthy vibrant lawn.
 It also usually requires expensive equipment that most homeowners don’t just have lying around.
 Of course, there is always the manual raking option, but come on, who has the time or desire to be out raking their lawn all day.
-If you think your lawn may need to be power raked, aerated, or even both, give us a call and we’ll be happy to take a look and give you our recommendations and provide you with a free estimate.
+If you think your lawn may need to be power raked, aerated, or even both, give us a call and we’ll be happy to take a look and provide you with recommendations and provide you with a free estimate.